Index

 • F&O Traders will not be allowed to claim deductions under Chapter VI-A like 80C, 80D etc.

 • Traders engaged in business activities who opt for the old tax regime have an option to go back to the new regime only once in a lifetime.
-Form 10-IEA shall be filed for opting out of the new tax regime.

-Taxability of Other Investments
+Taxability of other Investments

 In addition to F&O trading, you may also carry out intra-day trading or long-term or short-term investment.
 However, it is important to note that the taxation rules for each of these activities differ: